Here's a surf movie with a Surrey Gala in a featured role. Unfortunately no CJ-3B in this one (see Blue Hawaii for a CJ-3B cameo.)

 Six Jeeps were used in the production of Ride the Wild Surf in Hawaii, according to a 1964 article in Jeep News Vol. 10, No. 6 (100K JPEG).
 The article mentions that "Some scenes were shot on the famous Dillingham ranch which owns a large fleet of 'Jeep' vehicles."

 This photo from the article shows two CJ-5s being used to transport and support arc lights.
+Another photo shows the stars posing with the Surrey (80K JPEG).

 The scenes at the ranch are part of a boy-meets-girl sub-plot.
 And one of the vehicles belonging to the ranch is this Jeep pickup which won't start.
 Steamer, one of the boys from the mainland, is able to fix it easily, saying "the needle valve was stuck."
 His island sweetheart Lily (Susan Hart, 40K JPEG) is impressed.